AdhilKappil/nextjs-hasura-graphql-/README.md

-# Full Stack CRUD Application
+# Job Portal Application:

 ![MIT License](3.gif)
 ## Project Overview

-This project is a Full Stack CRUD Application built with Next.js for the frontend and Hasura for the backend API server.
+This project is a Full Stack Job Portal Application: built with Next.js for the frontend and Hasura for the backend API server.
 The application allows users to create, read, update, delete, and filter job postings based on the role.

 ## Technologies Used: